What is Inflation and Hyper-Inflation?

 - The abandonment of the dollar in other countries’ bilateral trade

 Signs abound that the dollar is ripe for collapse with the corresponding ascension of gold.
 Note Germany’s recent decision to repatriate its gold from the U.S. and Texas’ plan to establish its own “bullion depository.”
 Holding gold is a basic strategy to protect against inflation and hyperinflation.
-In fact, hyperinflation has occurred often during the past century as the chart below demonstrates.
+In fact, hyperinflation has occurred often during the past century.

 Confiscation Plans for U.S. Depositor Funds